 For one, dividing attention between tasks is very sensitive to alcohol consumption, which means if something unexpectedly occurs in the driving environment that also requires attention, it will be more difficult to adequately shift attention to avoid an accident.
 Alcohol also makes drivers less vigilant and less able to recognize potential traffic hazards.

 Tracking refers to a driver’s ability to control and maintain position on the road relative to the driving environment.
 Many studies have shown tracking errors can be contributors to run-off-the-road car accidents and head-on crashes.
 And the NHTSA’s review found tracking impairment at BACs as low as 0.0018 and consistently at 0.005 BAC.
 Thus, tracking impairment, along with problems dividing attention, vigilance, and recognizing traffic hazards, likely all caused the fatal accident described above, making our “unknown reasons” known.

 Speak with an Experienced Personal Injury Attorney after a Drunk Driving Accident

 A wrongful death lawsuit on behalf of the deceased woman and personal injury claims from the injury victims may arise out of this accident, as drunk driving accidents may be litigated in civil court as well as criminal court.
 While it may feel good to know a drunk driver is behind bars, the state isn’t looking to obtain compensation for accident victims.
 But Las Cruces personal injury attorneys are.
-In southern New Mexico, contact the Law Offices of Samuel I. Kane P.A. if you have been injured or lost a loved one in a drunk driving accident.
+In southern New Mexico, contact the Law Office of Samuel I. Kane P.A. at 575-541-3004 if you have been injured or lost a loved one in a drunk driving accident.
 We can get you money for your injuries to help pay for you medical bills and make up for lost income, pain and suffering, and more.
 You deserve it, and we’ll fight for it.